asprouse/serverless-webpack-plugin/README.md

 ### Setup

-* Install via npm in the root of your Serverless Project:
+* Install the plugin and webpack in the root of your Serverless Project:
 ```
-npm install serverless-webpack-plugin --save
+npm install serverless-webpack-plugin webpack --save-dev
 ```

 * Add the plugin to the `plugins` array in your Serverless Project's `s-project.json`, like this: